aio-libs/aiohttp/docs/web_reference.rst

    :param bool handle_signals: add signal handlers for
                                :data:`signal.SIGINT` and
                                :data:`signal.SIGTERM` (``False`` by
                                default).
-These signals will raise
+These handlers will raise
                                :exc:`GracefulExit`.

    :param kwargs: named parameters to pass into